Particular/docs.particular.net/nservicebus/sqlserver/index.md

 In such a case local transactions are not enough to ensure `exactly-once` message processing.
 When required, one option is to use Microsoft Distributed Transaction Coordinator and distributed transactions (NServiceBus with SQL Server transport is DTC-enabled by default).
 In this mode the message receive transaction and all data modifications that result from processing the message are part of one distributed transaction that spans two SQL catalogs (possibly stored on two different instances).

 Another options is to use the [Outbox](/nservicebus/outbox/) feature, that provides `exactly-once` processing semantics over an `at-least-once` message delivery infrastructure.
-In this mode each individual endpoint has to store bussiness data and persistence data in the same catalog.
-Outgoing messages are stored by persistece infrastructure in a dedicated table.
+In this mode each individual endpoint has to store business data and persistence data in the same catalog.
+Outgoing messages are stored by persistence infrastructure in a dedicated table.
 Single local transaction handles outgoing message persistence together with business data modifications.
 After the local transaction commits successfully the messages are dispatched to the final destination.